SupremeSalvatore/PSDtoHTML-Ex1/README.md

-# SalvatoreDevPackage
+# SalvatoreDev Psd to Html Excercise 1

-This is a package for my portfolio page with my custom front-end workflow.
+This is a package for mockup transition from Psd to Html with my custom front-end workflow and Bootstrap.
 In this package I'm using **gulp** as a task runner for copy, update, compile, etc.

 ### Usage: